 "Must be nice."
 Tracey said.
 "I'm sorry, but isn't it a bit of an adjustment for all of us?
 I'm not trying to be mean, but this is how I'm gonna roll with it."
 She took a swig from her own bottle.
 The girls clinked their bottles, unable to put up a good argument.

 "Hey guuuuuuys!"
 Rebecca walked through the door, followed meekly by Ashley in her own two piece.
 But all eyes were on the half-foot taller stunner in front of her.
-Rebecca had always been something of a small unassuming woman, even into her mid-20's, but now she'd filled out into a voluptuous, raven-haired beauty.
+Rebecca had always been something of a small unassuming woman, even into her mid-20's, but now she'd filled out into a voluptuous, auburn-haired beauty.
 Her bikini clung to every curve like it was afraid of heights.
 Her expanded breasts pushed against the sun-yellow top, creating a cleavage previously impossible for Rebecca.
 Her tight stomach had a thin line of shapely muscle down the middle.
 There wasn't an ounce of fat on it, making all the other women look down at their own ripple of cellulose that lipped above their suit-bottoms while seated.

 "Join the party, girls.
 Don't be afraid to get wet!"
 Pat called, splashing water at them.
 Rebecca squealed.
 "Let me put my bottle down at least!"